What you truly need to know about the Dubai, UAE property visa

 Property investment in Dubai is very appealing for a multitude of reasons.

 The range of properties is copious; the city offers an incredible lifestyle for investors who wish to live in their property, and excellent rental yields for those who do not.
 The emirate has a proven track record of providing excellent returns for property investors.
 And, in the current pandemic situation, Dubai is also showing strong signs of recovery.

 What are the new property visas?

 The Dubai government has always been keen to attract foreign investment in property and other sectors, and its policies have consistently reflected this.
-One of its newest initiatives for 2020 is to offer long-term residency visas to property investors who buy in Dubai.
+One of its newest initiatives for 2020 is to offer a Dubai investor visa to a property investor who buys in Dubai.

 Read on to find whether you could be eligible and how you might benefit from this exciting new policy change.

 The seven different emirates have varying rules for property ownership and foreign nationals.
 However, anyone can buy a property in Dubai, providing they have the funds.
 You don’t need to live in the emirate, or work here, and there is no age limit.

 Freehold properties can only be purchased in designated areas for foreign investment.
 This is not limiting, however, since there are many freehold areas across Dubai.